Corbin Carroll Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Carroll has 19 hits to go with a slugging percentage of .554, both of which lead Arizona hitters this season.
+- Carroll has 19 hits, which leads Arizona hitters this season, while batting .271 with nine extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 47th in batting average, 97th in on-base percentage, and 25th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 75th, his on-base percentage ranks 120th, and he is 37th in the league in slugging.

-- In 57.9% of his 19 games this season, Carroll has picked up at least one hit.
-He's also had seven multi-hit games.

-- Looking at the 19 games he has played this season, he's hit a long ball in four of them (21.1%), and in 5.8% of his trips to the dish.
+- Looking at the 20 games he has played this year, he's went deep in four of them (20.0%), and in 5.4% of his trips to the dish.

-- In five games this year (26.3%), Carroll has picked up an RBI, and in three of those games (15.8%) he had more than one.
+- Carroll has an RBI in five of 20 games this season, with multiple RBI in three of them.

-- He has scored in eight of 19 games this year, and more than once 3 times.
+- In 40.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.